 Students who receive a wait-list number must re-apply annually to confirm their interest in sending their student to BFCCPS.
 In accordance with state regulations all applicants, even siblings, must re-apply annually.
 New application numbers and new wait-list assignments will be provided each year.

-Apply Now!
-Applications for the 2021-2022 school are now available.
 For the 2021-2022 school year we will offer 96 spaces for Kindergarten and will generate waiting lists for Grades One through Eight.
 We encourage all applicants to review our Enrollment Policy Final Approved October 2018.
 The Enrollment Lottery takes place on Wednesday, March 3 at 1pm.

 What is the Curriculum?